hellock/icrawler/README.rst

 Use built-in crawlers
 ~~~~~~~~~~~~~~~~~~~~~

-This framework contains 5 built-in crawlers.
+This framework contains 6 built-in crawlers.

 -  Google
 -  Bing
 -  Baidu
 -  Flickr
 -  General greedy crawl (crawl all the images from a website)
+-  UrlList (crawl all images given a url list)

 Here is an example of how to use the built-in crawlers.
 The search
 engine crawlers have similar interfaces.